Updated November 17, 2022

-Small companies, in particular, often lacked the level of accounting sophistication necessary to carry out these tasks.
+In the past, companies and tax-exempt organizations often relied on accountants from their audit firms to assist in reconciling accounts, preparing the adjusting journal entries, and writing financial statements.
+Smaller organizations often lacked the level of accounting sophistication necessary to carry out these tasks.
 Relying on the audit firm often made sense from the perspective of efficiency and cost containment.

-The standards generally restrict the nonattest services – such as tax or consulting services – that auditors may perform and the circumstances under which those services may be allowed.
+New requirements by the American Institute of Certified Public Accountants (AICPA) and a host of related regulatory guidance issued by the Securities and Exchange Commission (SEC), the General Accounting Office (GAO, and the U.S. Department of Labor (DOL) have prompted an increased focus on auditor independence over the last decade.
+These days, the standards generally restrict the non-attest services like tax or consulting services that auditors may perform and the circumstances under which those services may be allowed.
 The increased regulations serve to muddy an already often-misunderstood set of expectations.

 The outside, independent auditor is engaged to render an opinion on whether a company’s financial statements are presented fairly, in all material respects, in accordance with financial reporting framework.
-The audit provides users such as lenders and investors with an enhanced degree of confidence in the financial statements.
-An audit conducted in accordance with GAASand relevant ethical requirements enables the auditor to form that opinion.
+The audit provides users such as donors, lenders and investors with an enhanced degree of confidence in the financial statements.
+An audit conducted in accordance with GAAS and relevant ethical requirements enables the auditor to form that opinion.

-To form the opinion, the auditor gathers appropriate and sufficient evidence and observes, tests, compares and confirms until gaining reasonable assurance.
-The auditor then forms an opinion of whether the financial statements are free of material misstatement, whether due to fraud or error.
+To form the opinion, the auditor takes a risk-based approach to gather appropriate and sufficient evidence and observes, tests, compares, and confirms until gaining reasonable assurance.
+The auditor then forms an opinion about whether the financial statements are free of material misstatement, whether due to fraud or error.

 Some of the more important auditing procedures include:

-✎ Inquiring of management and others to gain an understanding of the organization itself, its operations, financial reporting, and known fraud or error
+- Inquiring of management and others to gain an understanding of the organization itself

 At the completion of the audit, the auditor may also offer objective advice for improving financial reporting and internal controls to maximize a company’s performance and efficiency.